-Specific Plan.
+LESS THAN SIGNIFICANT IMPACT.
+Project approval would result in the elimination of 6 existing cabin units currently located a short distance south of the promontory flagpole.
+These six units are not part of the approved Tioga Inn Specific Plan.
 All are currently occupied on a seasonal basis by onsite employees.
-The 6 existing units would be replaced by new workforce housing as part of the overall workforce housing village, and the existing residents would be relocated to the new housing complex.
+The 6 existing units would be replaced by new workforce housing as part of the overall workforce community housing complexvillage, and the existing residents would be relocated to the new housing complex.
 There would be no requirement for construction of replacement housing outside of the project boundaries, and no employees would be required to seek offsite housing.

-The project would have no impact on the existing 8 hilltop workforce housing units located in the southwestern portion of the property.
+The project would have no impact on the existing 8 hilltop workforcehousing units located in the southwestern portion of the property.
 No significant impacts are foreseen, and no mitigation measures are required.